Jackzmc/sourcemod-plugins/README.md

 * Increasing item count for items randomly depending on player count
 * Fix same-models survivors having to fight over ammo pack usage
 * Automatically lock the first saferoom door for every chapter, until a threshold of players or time has passed
-* Includes a HUD that shows all the survivors and their items, and optionally their ping
+* Includes a HUD that shows all the survivors and their items, and optionally their ping (breaks randomly not sure why)
+* Includes a new 5+ special spawning director
+* Spawn an extra tank that scales with player count

 * **Convars:**
-  * `l4d2_extraitem_chance` - The base chance (multiplied by player count) of an extra item being spawned.
+  * `epi_item_chance` - The base chance (multiplied by player count) of an extra item being spawned.
 Default: 0.056
-  * `l4d2_extraitems_kitmode` - Decides how extra kits should be added.
+  * `epi_kitmode` - Decides how extra kits should be added.
 Default is 0
     * 0 -> Overwrites previous extra kits
     * 1 -> Adds onto previous extra kits
-  * `l4d2_extraitems_updateminplayers` - Should the plugin update abm's cvar min_players convar to the player count?
+  * `epi_updateminplayers` - Should the plugin update abm's cvar min_players convar to the player count?
 (0 no, 1 yes)
-  * `l4d2_extraitems_doorunlock_percent` - The percent of players that need to be loaded in before saferoom door is opened.
+  * `epi_doorunlock_percent` - The percent of players that need to be loaded in before saferoom door is opened.
     * Default is 0.8, set to 0 to disable door locking
-  * `l4d2_extraitems_doorunlock_wait` - How many seconds after to unlock saferoom door.
+  * `epi_doorunlock_wait` - How many seconds after to unlock saferoom door.
 0 to disable timer
-  * `l4d2_extraitems_doorunlock_open` - Controls when or if the door automatically opens after unlocked.
+  * `epi_doorunlock_open` - Controls when or if the door automatically opens after unlocked.
 Add bits together.
     * 0 = Never, 1 = When timer expires, 2 = When all players loaded in
-  * `l4d2_extraitems_hudstate` - Controls when the extra player hud shows.
+  * `epi_hudstate` - Controls when the extra player hud shows.
     * 0 = Never, 1 = When 5+ players, 2 = Always on
+  * `epi_sp_spawning` - Determines what specials are spawned.
+Add bits together.
+    * 1 = Specials, 2 = Witches, 4 = Tanks
+  * `epi_enabled` - When should epi be enabled?
+    * 0 = OFF, 1 = Only when 5+ and official map, 2 = Only when 5+, 3 = Always
+  * `epi_tank_chunkhp` - The amount of health to add to a tank per extra player
+  * `epi_gamemodes` - Comma separated list of allowed gamemodes.

 ### l4d_survivor_identity_fix